 GRACE:

 We didn't even get a resolution in Resolutions.
 But can we- but can we talk about Resolutions for a minute here?
 Because that is the episode that made me believe “Oh I can see it from the shipping perspective!” that was the one that made me believe.
 And even though it's temporary.
 And even though it's very circumstantial- but that really does make you ask well isn't any relationship that forms on Voyager like just a bigger version of this?
 Of the two people being stuck together trope?
 And we've got a quote here from Curator on A03’s article Is Resolution's Romantic, if I could share that.
 The quote is “Two people were forced together, forced to confront things, and then dumped back into the lives they had mourned.
 Whether Janeway and Chakotay fell in love or had a few charged moments or anything in between, no one deserves such cruelty of circumstance.
 This is not romance.
-It's removal of choices.
+It's removal of choices.”
 And isn't that essentially what we're seeing with any relationships that are currently forming on Voyager?
 Just on a bigger scale because they're all stuck together?

 CHAR: